sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 #### Can I change the background color of Dato?

 No, but you can make it white/black by turning off the “Vibrancy” setting.

+#### The widgets provided by Dato do not show up in the widget picker

+This is a known macOS bug.
+Restarting your computer usually fixes it.

+#### The widgets provided by Dato are white or black with no content

+Same answer as above.

+#### Can it show the list of events in a separate menu item from the calendar and time zones?

+No, but you could use Dato in combination with my [Today](/today) app.

+#### How can I show todos from [Things](https://culturedcode.com/things/) in Dato? {#things}

+Dato integrates with the Reminders app only.
+However, you can use the Shortcuts app to sync todos from Things to the Reminders app, which will make Dato show your todos.

+[Here is a shortcut](https://www.icloud.com/shortcuts/2b856dd9607f412fb660d009a03d60a8) that does this.
+Run it and then enable the “Things” reminders list in the Dato settings.

+The Shortcuts app does not yet support automation, so to have the shown todo stay in sync with Things, we need to use the [Shortery](https://apps.apple.com/us/app/shortery/id1594183810) app to run the shortcut.
+Choose the “Application” trigger type and make it trigger when Things becomes “Inactive”.
+Alternatively, place the shortcut in the menu bar and run it manually.

 #### How can I export, import, sync, or back up the settings?